Download your city brochures electronically

 It is against the City Ordinance to allow pets to bark or whine excessively.
 Often the reason these pets are barking or whining is that they have been left unattended.
 Pet owners should be aware that pets left alone for long periods of time have a greater tendency to bark.
 If you are going to be out of town, make sure someone is taking proper care of your pets while you are gone.
 Call the Police Department at 682-1162 to report violators.

-Can I have a mountain lion for a pet?
+Can I have a mountain lion or chickens in the city limits?

-For public safety, no wild animals are allowed as pets in the city limits.
+No, wild animals are not allowed in the city limits.

 APPLICATION FOR ZONING CHANGE